OGStudio/openscenegraph-cross-platform-guide/1.4.InstallUnderMacOS/README.md

   `xcodebuild -IDEBuildOperationMaxNumberOfConcurrentCompileTasks=6 -target install -configuration Release`

-  - `xcodebuild` is a command line utility to build Xcode projects.
+  `xcodebuild` is a command line utility to build Xcode projects.
 Of course, we could use Xcode itself, but then this tutorial would be a lot longer.

-  - We use `-IDEBuildOperationMaxNumberOfConcurrentCompileTasks=6` to run 6
+  Here's a brief overview of the parameters we used:
-  parallel jobs.
-This makes building faster.
+  - `-IDEBuildOperationMaxNumberOfConcurrentCompileTasks=6` requests 6 parallel jobs to speed up the build process;
-  - `-target install` makes installation phase starts right after building one.
+  - `-target install` makes installation phase start right after the building one;
   - `-configuration Release` strips binaries of debug information, which we don't need in this tutorial.